puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

-## Edge update policy documentation
+## Available update group policies

 This table lists all of the update-related group policies available in this release of Microsoft Edge.
 Use the links in the table to get more details about specific policies.